shereenamin86-stack/Medy-Articles/articles/Mounjaro_Pharmacist_Prescriber_Tells_Her_Own_Weight_Loss_Story.md

 <p>When stepping up to the 5 milligram dose, the journey became more challenging.
 She experienced more intense nausea, complete appetite suppression, fatigue and sulphur burps.
 These symptoms were uncomfortable at first but gradually eased as her body adapted.
 She chose not to increase the dose further as she was progressing well and felt stable.

-She also experienced some hair shedding, but she recalled that this was similarfrom her previous keto experience and attributed to rapid weight loss rather than the medication.</p>
+She also experienced some hair shedding, but recalled that this resembled her previous keto experience and attributed the symptom to rapid weight loss rather than the medication.</p>

 <h2>A Life Reclaimed: 23 Kilograms Down and a Return to Normal BMI</h2>